+certificate courses on different on-line platforms made available by technology companies like Infosys (Infosys Springboard) and TXC (TCS iON).
+Many students have registered and completed these courses which has benefited them for the placement

-Extended Profile
+Extended l Profile

 1.Programme

 1.1 10

 Number of programmes offered during the year:

-File Description Documents Documents
+File Description Documents

 Institutional Data in Prescribed Format View File

 2.Student

-2.1 2472
+2.1 2558

-Total number of students during the year: otal number of students during the year:
+Total number of students during the year:

 File Description Documents

 Institutional data in Prescribed format View File

-2.2 656
+2.2 676

-Number of outgoing / final year students during the year:
+Number of outgoing / final year students during th ne year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-2.3 493
+2.3 676

 Number of students who appeared for the examinations conducted by the institution during the year:

 File Description Documents

-Institutional Data in Prescribed Format View File
+Institutional Data in Prescribed Format View File View File

 3.Academic

-3.1 286
+3.1 445

-Number of courses in all programmes during the year ear:
+Number of courses in all programmes during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-3.2 162
+3.2 146

 Number of full-time teachers during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-3.3 157
+3.3 123

 Number of sanctioned posts for the year:

 4.Institution

 4.1 0

-Number of seats earmarked for reserved categories GOI/State Government during the year: as per
+Number of seats earmarked for reserved categorie GOI/State Government during the year: es as per

 4.2 42

 Total number of Classrooms and Seminar halls

-4.3 667
+4.3 700

-Total number of computers on campus for academic purposes
+Total number of computers on campus for academ nic purposes

-4.4 662
+4.4 848

-Total expenditure, excluding salary, during the year (INR in Lakhs):
+Total expenditure, excluding salary, during the ye Lakhs): ar (INR in

-Part B
+Par t B

 CURRICULAR ASPECTS

 1.1 - Curriculum Design and Development

 1.1.1 - Curricula developed and implemented have relevance to the local, national, regional and global developmental needs which are reflected in Programme Outcomes (POs), Programme Specific Outcomes (PSOs) and Course Outcomes (COs) of the various Programmes offered by the Institution.

-Walchand Institute of Technology Solapur, an Autonomous Institute from 2021-22, has currently 'First Year B. Tech.' with autonomy curriculum.
-The second, third year and Final year follow curriculum of P.A.H.
+Walchand Institute of Technology Solapur, an Autonomous Institute from 2021-22, is currently (22-23) 'Second Year B. Tech.' with an

+curriculum of P.A.H.
 Solapur University, Solapur.
-Both the curricula have good relevance to local, national, and global developmental needs.
+Both curricula have good relevance to local, national, and global developmental needs.

-WIT Solapur offers programs and curricula that follows AICTE model curriculum.
-WIT Solapur as well P.A.
-H. Solapur University have adapted 'Choice Based Credit System' (CBCS) for all programmes.
-Every programme has a separate Board of Studies (BoS), comprising of Senior faculty members, External domain experts, Industry Experts and Alumni who after deliberations, approve the curriculum of the course.
-The BoS and faculties of programme looks into the relevance and requirements of each course.
-The curriculum is revised to cater the Industry needs and market trends.
-POs, PSOs and the course objectives and outcomes are clearly defined in the curriculum.
-The targets and status achieved are presented and suggestions from stakeholders are given due consideration.
+WIT Solapur offers programs and curricula that follow the AICTE model curriculum.
+WIT Solapur as well P. A. H. Solapur University has adapted the 'Choice Based Credit System' (CBCS) for all programmes.
+Every programme has a separate Board of Studies (BoS), comprising of Senior faculty members, External domain experts, Industry Experts, and Alumni who after deliberations, approve the curriculum of the course.
+The BoS and faculties of the programme look into the relevance and requirements of each course.
+The curriculum is revised to cater to the Industry needs and market trends.
+POs, PSOs, and the course objectives and outcomes are clearly defined in the curriculum.
+The targets set and achieved status are presented and suggestions from stakeholders are given due consideration.
 The learning outcomes for each course are assessed suitably and it is ensured that program outcome targets are met.

 The local needs can be understood at two levels, viz.
-Geographical needs of Solapur and Western part of Maharashtra State for Infrastructure development, and the needs nearest industrial belt of Pune & Mumbai having industries in Information Technology, Automobile Engineering, Mechanical Engineering and Automation.
+Geographical needs of Solapur and the Western part of Maharashtra State for Infrastructure development, and the needs nearest industrial belt of Pune & Mumbai having industries in Information Technology, Automobile Engineering, Mechanical Engineering and Automation.